WHO: Monkeypox cases drop 21%, reversing month-long increase - The Boston Globe

 Monkeypox has been endemic in parts of Africa for decades and experts suspect the outbreaks in Europe and North America were triggered after the disease started spreading via sex at two raves in Spain and Belgium.

-WHO’s latest report said 98% of cases are in men and of those who reported sexual orientation, 96% are in men who have sex with men.
+WHO’s latest report said 98 percent of cases are in men and of those who reported sexual orientation, 96 percent are in men who have sex with men.

 “Of all reported types of transmission, a sexual encounter was reported most commonly,” WHO said.

-Among the monkeypox cases in which the HIV status of patients was known, 45% were infected with HIV.
+Among the monkeypox cases in which the HIV status of patients was known, 45 percent were infected with HIV.

 WHO has recommended that men at high risk of the disease temporarily consider reducing their number of sex partners and refraining from group or anonymous sex.